jump1945/mindusty-map-logic/README.md

 ## map 1 : center point

-this map feature multiple core in plain area, enemy have multiple drop point coming from all side with one side as special river for naval attack.
+this map feature multiple core in plain area, enemy have multiple droppoint and coming from all side with one side as a river for naval attack.

 the main core stationed in the middle of the map,main core consist of a lot of core, assistance unit spawned on the main core.